chromaui/chromatic-docs/document.md

 # Document

-In addition to publishing your Storybook on every push, Chromatic generates a component library from your Storybook automatically.
-Every time you push code each component is recorded so you can browse variations of any component across branches and builds.
-Right from the comfort of your web browser; no `git checkout` or `npm install` required.
+Chromatic indexes and versions your components in a searchable library.
+You can browse components and stories across branches and past builds from the web app.
+That helps teams discover existing work to reuse and reference "prior art".

 ![Document](img/workflow-document.png)